Ozempic Breath: Why GLP‑1 Medications Can Cause Bad Breath

 Many patients on GLP‑1 medications eat fewer carbohydrates or skip meals due to appetite suppression.
 This can lead to mild nutritional ketosis, a metabolic state in which the body burns fat for fuel.
 This is the same mechanism responsible for “keto breath” seen in individuals following a ketogenic diet.

-During ketosis, the body produces acetone, which is released through the lungs and can cause breath that smells:
+During ketosis, the body produces acetone, which is released through the lungs and can cause breath that smells fruity, metallic, or chemical‑like.
+This is a recognized cause of altered breath odor, especially during periods of rapid weight loss.

-Why Mints and Gum Aren’t Enough
+Dr. Appel’s Protocol: Why Mints and Gum Aren’t Enough (And What Actually Helps)

 It makes sense that people reach for mints—hence the spike in Ice Breakers® sales—but long‑term relief requires addressing the underlying cause.
 Masking with mints or gum helps only briefly; the bacterial source remains active.